-Public Works is responsible for the city's stormwater system which includes stormwater pipes, catch basins and intakes, outfalls, culverts, and drainage ditches and channels along roadways.
-Each year public works staff clean out catch basins and repair and maintain the drainage system as necessary to keep the system functioning safely and to reduce flooding.
+Public Works is responsible for the City's stormwater system which includes pipes, catch basins and intakes, outfalls, culverts, and drainage ditches and channels along roadways.
+Each year Public Works staff clean out catch basins and repair and maintain the drainage system as necessary to keep the system functioning safely and to reduce flooding.

-Northampton has a separate stormwater system that collects rainwater and snowmelt from the streets, parking lots, sidewalks, and buildings and carries this water directly to brooks, wetlands, rivers, and other water bodies throughout the city.
-Unlike the (completely separate) wastewater system, the water collected in street drains is not treated at our treatment plant before flowing to these natural water bodies.
+Northampton has a separate stormwater system that collects rainwater and snow melt from the streets, parking lots, sidewalks, and buildings and carries this water directly to brooks, wetlands, rivers, and other water bodies throughout the City.
+Unlike the (completely separate) wastewater system, the water collected in street drains is not treated at the treatment plant before flowing to these natural water bodies.

-Since 2003, a Stormwater Management Plan has been implemented in compliance with the U.S. Environmental Protection Agency (EPA) National Pollutant Discharge Elimination System (NPDES) Stormwater Phase II MS4 General Permit.
-For more information about the EPA Stormwater General Permit, visit the EPA page.
+Since 2003, the City's Stormwater Management Program has been implemented in compliance with the U.S. Environmental Protection Agency (EPA) National Pollutant Discharge Elimination System (NPDES) Stormwater Phase II MS4 General Permit.

 Stormwater Management Permits

-Construction projects that disturb over 1 acre are required to apply for a Stormwater Management Permit and meet the requirements as defined by Chapter 281 of the City of Northampton Code of Ordinances.
-For more information click the link below.
+Construction projects that disturb over one (1) acre are required to apply for a Stormwater Management Permit and meet the requirements as defined by Chapter 281 of the City's Code of Ordinances.
+For more information on stormwater permits, please click the link below:

 Stormwater Pollution Prevention

-Chapter 278 of the City of Northampton Code of Ordinances defines and regulates illlicit connections and discharges of pollutants into Northampton's storm drain system in order to protect natural water bodies and safeguard public health, safety, welfare and the environment.
-For more information click the link below.
+Chapter 278 of the City's Code of Ordinances defines and regulates illicit connections and discharges of pollutants into Northampton's storm drain system in order to protect natural water bodies and safeguard public health, safety, welfare and the environment.

-For more information about stormwater solutions for your property and other stormwater links click below.
+For more information about stormwater solutions for your property and other stormwater links, please click the link below: